How to Become a Teacher in Indiana

 Complete Your Education Requirements for Teaching in Indiana

-As with all states in the U.S., Indiana requires a Bachelor's Degree as the minimum requirement to teach.
-In addition, candidates will be required to complete a teacher preparation program.
-This requirements should be fulfilled through an accredited college or university as decided by CAEP, formerly NCATE and TEAC.
+As with all states in the U.S., Indiana requires a bachelor's degree that's part of a teacher preparation program.
+This requirement should be fulfilled through an accredited college or university as decided by CAEP, formerly NCATE and TEAC.

 Complete a Teacher Preparation Program